 - remove grease and food scraps from your pots, pans and dishes before you wash them

-- pour oil and grease into a container and place it in the bin
+- seal kitchen grease into a container and place it in the bin

 - use a strainer in your kitchen sink to ensure these things don't get into the wastewater system.

-Chemicals – this includes things like paint, cleaning products, fertiliser, pesticides or engine oils.
+Chemicals and oils – this includes things like paint, cleaning products, fertiliser, pesticides or oils.
 None of these should go down the drain.
 Instead, give these to a licensed hazardous wastes contractor or contact your local council to see if they have hazardous waste drop offs at the local tip.

 Food scraps, coffee grounds, tea leaves – remember to put these in the bin or compost.